-SVA encourages professional development for all staff to continuously improve.
-Annually, all staff members participate in a concentrated, back to school professional training where speakers, break out sessions, and content that is key to SVA's mission is provided.
-Content includes trainings with partners such as Welcoming Schools, a program to build an inclusive school, Clifton strengths assessments and training, trauma responsive practices, social emotional learning strategies, instructional planning and technology, PBIS coaching, and best practices for PBL and STEAM instruction.
-Included in these trainings are parents/guardians, enrichment providers, teacher leaders and the BOD to participate or facilitate topics in their area of expertise.
-Once a week students are dismissed early to allow for staff to participate in collaborative professional learning communities and trainings, and teachers receive a total of 80 hours of professional development and coaching in each school year.
+Shanél Valley Academy encourages professional development for all staff to continuously improve.
+Annually, all staff members participate in a concentrated, back-to-school professional training where speakers, break-out sessions, and content that is key to SVA's mission is provided.
+Content includes trainings with partners such as Welcoming Schools, a program to build an inclusive school, Clifton strengths assessments and training, trauma-responsive practices, social-emotional learning strategies, instructional planning and technology, PBIS coaching, and best practices for PBL and STEAM instruction.
+Included in these trainings are parents/guardians, enrichment providers, teacher leaders, and the BOD to participate or facilitate topics in their area of expertise.
+Once a week students are dismissed early to allow for staff to participate in collaborative professional learning communities and trainings.
 In addition to scheduled staff development days, teachers will receive additional professional learning time via travel to conferences of their choosing (in alignment with curriculum goals and approved by school leadership).
 Additional learning goals for our educators will be assessed, as needed, in a collaborative and transparent process aligned with our educator support, assessment and evaluation process.

-Measure 2021- 2022- 2023-
+Measure 2022- 2023- 2024-

-22 23 24
+23 24 25

-Number of school days dedicated to Staff Development and Continuous Improvement 15 12 11
+Number of school days dedicated to Staff Development and Continuous Improvement 12 11 7